 A cluster of 30-foot-tall sprinklers that look like cattails by a river’s edge will keep the kids cool and busy as they run through, over and over, in this Fort Greene gem of a park.

-There are tricycles, cars, and other riding toys at this playground that kids can roll through the spray.
+At Underhill Playground, kids can roll tricycles, cars, and other riding toys through the spray.
 Photo by the author

 Underhill Playground — Prospect Heights